 This is a tough question.
 Art plays a big role in my life but I’m not sure if it ever changed the way I see the world because I’ve always lived with it.
-I’m constantly attracted by shapy graphics and sometimes I see patterns, graphics and shapes in our natural environment.
+I’m constantly attracted by shapey graphics and sometimes I see patterns, graphics and shapes in our natural environment.
 Have you ever noticed the graphic patterns on seats in public transport?
 Maybe you get a special artsy perspective on regular things when you’re concerned with art everyday.

 7. Where did you study?

 I studied graphic design in Braunschweig, another midsize town in the north of Germany, and Barcelona.
-But I soon had realised that I was only interested in illustration and so I hoped to do my Master’s degree in illustration in Hamburg.
+But I soon had realized that I was only interested in illustration and so I hoped to do my Master’s degree in illustration in Hamburg.
 I luckily got accepted and moved there last year.

 8. Where do you see yourself in five years?
 Working in an agency?

 I hope to be successful in freelancing and have constant commissions or even regular customers.
 Especially, I’d like to work on more sociocritical or political issues.
 My dream would be to publish illustrations in The New Yorker or the New York Times magazine one day (maybe that’s something for ‘in ten years’).
 To work in an agency would only be plan B for me.

 Maybe I have published some nice books next to my freelancing job and I happily live in a small house with a big library and my family.